DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

       register two callbacks, new_destory and destroy_device.
-      When virtio device is activated or deactivated by guest virtual machine, the callback will be called, then vSwitch could put the device onto data core or remove the device from data core.
+      When virtio device is activated or deactivated by guest virtual machine, the callback will be called, then vSwitch could put the device onto data core or remove the device from data core by setting or unsetting VIRTIO_DEV_RUNNING on the device flags.

 *   Read/write packets from/to guest virtual machine